How the First World War ended

 Germany in 1918 was not a dictatorship, but the army high command (Paul von Hindenburg as Chief of the General Staff and Erich Ludendorff as First Quartermaster-General) held a veto over key decisions in foreign policy.
 Wilhelm II feared confronting them, and by threatening to resign they could remove officials whom they thought too moderate.
 The key development on the road to the armistice therefore came on 28 September, when Ludendorff suffered a breakdown.
 That evening he told Hindenburg that an early ceasefire was imperative, and Hindenburg agreed.
 Ludendorff had been under strain for months, but developments in the Balkans, France and in the German army precipitated his collapse.

-Ethnographical map of the Balkans showing religious and ethnic diversity
+Ethnographical map of the Balkan Peninsula showing religious and ethnic diversity

 Published in 1918, this map shows the geography of the Balkans and their religious and ethnic diversity.
 On this map the Balkans comprise the areas of Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Montenegro, Albania, Macedonia, Greece, Bulgaria and Romania.View images from this item (4)